aeromechanic000/minecraft-ai-python/doc/02-background.md

 ### 1. Voyager: An Open-Ended Embodied Agent with Large Language Models

-One of the most representative and advanced implementations of LLM-based action planning in Minecraft is the **Voyager** project (https://voyager.minedojo.org/), developed as part of the MineDojo ecosystem.
+One of the most representative and advanced implementations of LLM-based action planning in Minecraft is the [**Voyager**](https://voyager.minedojo.org/) project, developed as part of the MineDojo ecosystem.
 Voyager showcases how large language models (LLMs) like GPT-4 can serve as the core planning modules for autonomous Minecraft agents in open-ended, long-horizon tasks.

 #### Core Ideas of Voyager